hercules-ci/hercules-ci-enterprise/README.md

 ### How do I install it?

+By installing Hercules CI Enterprise, you agree with [End User License Agreement](./EULA.md).

 Get a `tokens.json` ([info@hercules-ci.com](info@hercules-ci.com)).

 Create a directory for your deployment.
 Put `tokens.json` into this directory.